kmexter/embrc-prov-model/README.md

 # embrc-prov-model
-Temporary space to hold EMBRC prov model files
+The EMBRC provenance model documentation and example files